 A toddler's sleep space should be cozy and inviting.
 Choose a comfortable mattress and use soft, breathable bedding appropriate for the season.

 Keep the bed clear of toys and excessive blankets to ensure safety.
+For more guidance on safe sleep practices, check out our blog on when a baby can sleep with a blanket.
 Add a favorite stuffed animal or blankie to provide comfort without overcrowding the sleeping area.
 Always ensure that the bed meets all current safety standards to prevent traumatic events.

 Lighting also impacts sleep quality.
 A dark room signals to the body that it's time to sleep.
 Consider using blackout curtains to block out any external light.
 A small nightlight is helpful when your toddler is afraid of the dark, but make sure it's dim and not too bright.